esp-rs/book/src/installation/index.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-For installation on Windows or alternative installation methods, please refer to the instructions on the [rustup] website.
+For installation on Windows or alternative installation methods, refer to the instructions on the [rustup] website.

 If you are [running Windows as your host operating system, you must also install one of the available ABIs]:
 - MSVC: This is the recommended ABI.
-When installing `rustup`, it will check if all the requirements are installed, and, if they are not, it allows the user to install them.
+When installing `rustup`, it will check if all the requirements are installed, and, if they are not, it will prompt the user to install them.
-- GNU: No checks are done in `rustup` and expect that the user takes care of properly installing it.
+- GNU: `rustup` does not check for the requirements, and it is expected that the user installs them properly.

 [rustup]: https://rustup.rs/
 [running Windows as your host operating system, you must also install one of the available ABIs]: https://rust-lang.github.io/rustup/installation/windows.html